 - Ask them to keep some money aside for emergencies, and to always have their phone handy and charged in case something goes wrong.

 - Most importantly, let them know that they can call you at any time if they get into trouble, or just need to talk.

-DrinkWise has put together some videos with influential adults (and parents) about keeping your teen safe at Schoolies:
+DrinkWise has created videos with influential adults (and parents) to help you keep your teen safe at Schoolies: